fioprotocol/fips/fip-3.md

 ```

 ### NBPA mappings
 In existing implementation, NBPAs are placed on FIO Chain unencrypted.
-Once a Friend List functionality exists, it can be leveraged to store NBPAs privately.
+Friend List functionality can be leveraged to store NBPAs privately.

-In order to offer the most flexibility to users and to reduce the amount of content stored on the FIO Chain, each NBPA is encrypted symmetrically three separate times using different secret key each time:
+In order to offer the most flexibility to users and to reduce the amount of content stored on the FIO Chain, each NBPA is encrypted symmetrically three separate times using different random secret key each time:
 * FIO Address level secret key – used to encrypt all NBPAs associated with that FIO Address.
 * Chain level secret key – used to encrypt all NBPAs for a particular chain (i.e. Ethereum).
 * NBPA level secret key – only used to encrypt one NBPA.

 NBPA level secret key can decrypt just one NBPA.
 Chain level secret key can decrypt current public addresses for specific chain and all future NBPAs for that chain published by the owner.
 FIO Address level secret key can decrypt all NBPAs associated with that FIO Address.
-The FIO Address owner can then decide which of these decrypt keys to make available to which friend by placing them on the FIO Chain encrypted asymmetrically with the friend’s public key.
+The FIO Address owner can then decide which of these decrypt keys to make available to which friend by placing them on the FIO Chain encrypted.

 #### Placing NBPA on chain
 Each NBPA will be encrypted using three unique secret keys.
 Method of deriving secret keys (where + is string concatenation):